AyushBasist/AyushBasist/README.md

 - 👋 Hi, I’m @AyushBasist
 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning iOS Development
-- 💞️ I’m looking to collaborate on iOS Developments Projects
+- 💞️ I’m looking to collaborate on Blockchain Developments Projects
-- 📫 How to reach me https://www.linkedin.com/in/ayush-basist-2191581b7/
+- 📫 How to reach me https://www.linkedin.com/in/ayushbasist/

 <!---
 AyushBasist/AyushBasist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.